-Here’s chapter4 for THE WAY INTO CHAOS, on sale soon.
+Here’s chapter4 for THE WAY INTO CHAOS, on sale now.
 If you missed the earlier installments:

 Without any warning, a creature burst through the portal, bounding onto the stone dais and sniffing the air.
 It was as large as a mountain bear, but its frame was almost human.
 Its long arms and legs both ended in monstrous hands, and it was covered with pale purple fur.